 The burden of proof for fraudulent transfer claims in most domestic asset protection trust jurisdictions is clear and convincing evidence.
-If one former spouse is able to show intent on behalf of the other spouse, the burden of proof will transferred to the spouse with the trust.
+With a domestic trust, let’s suppose one former spouse is able to show intent on behalf of the other spouse.
+Domestically, the law transfers the burden of proof the spouse with the trust.
 The accused spouse will have to prove that they did not intend to make a fraudulent transfer of assets.

-The burden of proof in offshore jurisdiction lies completely with the spouse trying to make a claim on trust assets.
+The burden of proof in offshore jurisdiction, however, lies completely with the spouse trying to make a claim on trust assets.
 Some offshore jurisdictions, including the Cook Islands and Nevis, have a burden of proof which is beyond all reasonable doubt.
-This means that a former spouse making an accusation of fraudulent transfer in these jurisdictions must meet the same standard of proof necessary for a murder case.
-We have never had client in a divorce case lose money held in a Cook Islands trust or Nevis trust that we have established.
+This is what than means to a former spouse making an accusation of fraudulent transfer in these jurisdictions.
+They must meet the same standard of proof necessary for a murder case.
+That is one reason why we have never had a client in a divorce case lose money held in a Cook Islands trust or Nevis trust.

 Additionally, many offshore jurisdictions do not recognize foreign judgements.
-In order for a former spouse to make a claim of fraudulent transfer, they re-adjudicate the case in the jurisdiction where the other spouse set up the trust.
+So, how would a former spouse to make a claim of fraudulent transfer?
+They would have to re-adjudicate the case in the jurisdiction where the other spouse set up the trust.
 The time and cost associated with this alone may be enough to discourage a former spouse from pursuing the assets held in the trust.
-As a result, offshore trusts may be advantageous over domestic asset protection trusts in the event of divorce.
+As a result, offshore trusts are tremendously advantageous over domestic asset protection trusts in the event of divorce.

 How it Works